Prevent Child Abuse: What to Report and Where to Get Help – Includes CPS Michigan Phone Number

 That child NEEDS you to see him.
 She needs you to advocate for her.

-You probably have hesitations about reporting someone.
+You may have hesitations about reporting someone.
 You don’t want to get a good mom or dad in trouble.
 You’ve heard horror stories about Child Protective Services taking kids away for reasons you don’t agree with.

 But child abuse and neglect is a prevalent problem in our community and you have a role in responding to it.
-In 2020, 1,933 children ages 0-17 were abused or neglected in Kent County.
+In 2023, 1,406 children ages 0-17 were abused or neglected in Kent County.

-Children are vulnerable, and they depend on us for protection.
+Children are vulnerable and they depend on us for protection.
 The impacts of child abuse and neglect last for a lifetime, but they are also 100% preventable.

-How Do I Know it’s Child Abuse?
+How Do I Know its Child Abuse?

 Many people hesitate to intervene in a situation because they aren’t sure if what they saw really “qualifies” as abuse.
 Here are some parameters to know and follow: